WildcatKSS/gekko-scripts/README.md

 `git clone https://github.com/WildcatKSS/gekko-scripts.git -b master`

-'sudo chmod 6744 gekko-install.sh gekko-update.sh gekko-service.sh`
+`sudo chmod 6744 gekko-install.sh gekko-update.sh gekko-service.sh`

 ## The scripts
 The scripts will install and maintain the crypto trading bot Gekko and the additional strategies.